YoshiABC123XYZ/LibTelltale/README.md

 This project is under the Creative Commons Attribution-NoDerivs 3.0 Unported license, in which allows you to copy and redistribute the material in any medium or format for any purpose, even commercially.
 If you remix, transform, or build upon the material, you may not distribute the modified material.
 If you use this library credit must be given visibly, and to Telltale Games\LCG Entertainments.

+NOTE: Please to contact me if you believe there is a memory leak somewhere!
+There are probably bugs and im happy to fix them.

 #### Streams used in this library

 This library has the base class 'bytestream' which is an (almost) abstract class to any input stream of bytes.
 By default this stream opens from a buffer of memory previously allocated.
 The other stream at the moment is filestream, which as you guess just reads bytes from a file as the byte source.
 There is also a class called chunkedstream which is useful for reading bytes in chunks and when they are read manipulating them by example decrypting then or decompressing them.
 However you won't use this one.
 Endianess can be switched although it defaults to little endian!